jalknToth/speeCognition/README.md

-# speeCognition: Fast and Accurate Speech-to-Text
+# Fast and Accurate Speech-to-Text

-speeCognition is a Python application that leverages the power of OpenAI's Whisper model to perform fast and accurate transcription from audio files.
+SpeeCognition is a Python application that leverages the power of OpenAI's Whisper model to perform fast and accurate transcription from audio files.

 ## Estructura del proyecto